matatk/landmarks/README.md

 -   Automated tests are run as a pre-requisite part of the build process; you can also run them with `npm test`.

--   You can remove the `build/<browser>/` directories and ZIP files with `npm run clean:firefox`, `npm run clean:chrome` or `npm run clean:all`, as with the build scripts above.
+-   You can remove the `build/<browser>/` directories and ZIP files with `npm run clean:<browser>` and `npm run clean:all`, as with the build scripts above.

--   Because the process of rasterising the SVG to variously-sized PNGs is slow, the PNGs are cached, so they only need to be re-generated when the SVG changes.
+-   Because the process of rasterising the SVG to variously-sized PNGs is slow, the PNGs are cached so they only need to be re-generated when the SVG changes.
 You can clean out the cache with `npm run clean:cache`.

 -   The `pre-commit` hook is used to ensure only code that passes tests is committed (it does this by running a build, which, in turn, runs the tests).
 [Husky](https://github.com/typicode/husky) manages this so that a build is run before you are asked for a commit message.

+-   The `build:chrome:test` script is provided for making an alpha/beta/test build for Chrome, which is the same as a normal build, but the extension is retitled to "Landmarks (test version)".
+A separate extension listing is required for publishing test versions in the Chrome Web Store.
+For Firefox Add-ons, a version number such as "2.1.0beta1" can be used and the built package can be uploaded to the extension's beta channel.

 ### Test Pages